ChawinGowanit/GMTKGameJam2023/readme.md

 > **This is only a developing part, not the actual game.**

-In the world of cruel RNGs,
+In the world of cruel RNGs, where people get salty rolls, only YOU can save them.

 “In Gacha They Trust” is a game created for the GMTK Game Jam 2023 with the theme "roles reversed" in 48 hours.
-Here's the Game Jam Page!
+[Here's the Game Jam Page!](https://itch.io/jam/gmtk-2023)

 The game should take around 3 minutes to complete.